orien/bean-matchers/readme.md

 assertThat(BeanToTest.class, hasValidBeanToString());
 ```

-Ensure the string value includes includes the property named propertyInToString.
+Ensure the string value includes includes the property named `propertyInToString`.
 Any other properties on the bean are not tested.
 ```java
 assertThat(BeanToTest.class, hasValidBeanToStringFor("propertyInToString"));
 ```

-Ensure the string value includes all properties on the bean except the property named propertyNotInToString.
+Ensure the string value includes all properties on the bean except the property named `propertyNotInToString`.
 ```java
 assertThat(BeanToTest.class, hasValidBeanToStringExcluding("propertyNotInToString"));
 ```